ComNets-Bremen/OPS/README.md

 ###  ExtendedSWIM Mobility Model

-The ExtendedSWIMMobility model is an extended version of the SWIM model that is used by the user behaviour model in OPS.
+The ExtendedSWIMMobility model is an extended version of the SWIM model that is used by the user behaviour model in OPS where in addition to the SWIM capabilities, it can make mobility decisions on requests made by the user behaviour model.
 It is automatically built by the setup scripts of OPS.

 ###  BonnMotion Mobility Model